Shell Customization

 • Alt+f move the cursor to the end of the next word

-• Ctrl+a or Home move cursor to the beginning of the command line
+• Ctrl+a or Home move the cursor to the beginning of the command line

-• Ctrl+e or End move cursor to the end of the command line
+• Ctrl+e or End move the cursor to the end of the command line

 info One difference between Alt and Esc combinations is that you can keep pressing b or f while holding the Alt key down.
 The Esc combinations are two different key presses, whereas Alt has to be kept pressed down for the shortcut to take effect.